Exchange Program at

 View the full Academic Calendar for Exchange Students.

-- Late February 2018: Arrival date in Turin for Orientation
+- 15 or 16 February 2020: Suggested Arrival date in Turin for Orientation

 Auburn students pay Auburn tuition and fees for a full time student (based on their residency status) for 12 hours for semester programs.
 Students will be enrolled in the Auburn Exchange Course (UNIV 3000) or equivalent Auburn courses while abroad.
 Auburn students will also pay for the International Emergency Travel Self Insurance for the duration of their program abroad.

-Students will be housed in single bedroom living spaces that include 24-hour internet access and free laundry services on several floors.
+Students will be housed in single bedroom or double suite style living spaces that include 24-hour internet access and free laundry services on several floors.
 Approximately two-thirds of the residence halls have en suite private bathrooms, and also feature communal kitchen areas.
 Bedding is provided, and the location of the residence hall is next to the sporting complex.
 Students can either walk or take the bus to classes.

 Turin, or Torino, is located in northwest Italy at the base of the Italian Alps.
 It is a city of about 870,000 residents, though around the university the feeling is much smaller and communal.
 Torino has a reputation for being a clean city, and it hosted the Winter Olympics in 2006!
 The public transportation system and general layout of the city make it an easy place to visit and explore.
 The average temperature in the spring semester ranges from highs in the upper 40s in February to lower 80s in June.
 Local attractions include Museo Egizio, Royal Palace of Turin, Mole Antonelliana, and the Shroud of Turin among others.